Angular 21

 wealth/ (remote)

-The shell will route to /merchant, /credit, /wealth, and dynamically load each remote using runtime federation.
+The shell will route to /merchant, /credit, /wealth,

 What this means: